tonethar/IGME-330-Master/notes/node-and-web-services-2.md

 - the data is in the JSON format so we will need to parse it before displaying it
 - the web service takes parameters, such as the number of results:
   - this means we will need to format the URL differently
-  - we will need to loop though the results
+  - we will need to loop through the results
-  - we will need to give the user of this script the ability to choose how many results they want (i.e. pass argments to the web service)
+  - we will need to give the user of this script the ability to choose how many results they want (i.e. pass arguments to the web service)

 ## Contents